-Select from objects that the Web Security Service currently detects, such as usernames and group names provided by the authentication methods (Auth Connector or SAML IDP), IP addresses, and fixed locations.
+Select from objects that the WSS currently detects, such as usernames and group names provided by the authentication methods (Auth Connector or SAML IdP), IP addresses, and fixed locations.
 You can also select a Geolocation, which means the request originated from a specific country.

 Tip: Geolocation policy requires an add-on license.
 See About Geolocation Policies for more details.

 - If you have previously created custom lists in the Object Library (Overview > Object Library) or previously in the policy editor, select a List item.